#NISODProfiles – Jessica Shelton

 I’ve been teaching for five years and served as a counselor and advisor in student services for ten years before I started teaching.

 What is your favorite part about being a community college educator?

-I teach in one of McLennan Community College’s workforce programs, and we have somewhat of a cohort model.
-This allows me to have the same students in most of the classes I teach over the course of their time at MCC.
-I love seeing the students grow professionally and personally, as well as academically.
-Through our work in the classroom, our time during advising meetings, and supportive relationships throughout their time in our program, students learn that they are capable of doing things they never thought possible.
+I teach in one of McLennan Community College’s workforce programs.
+We have a cohort model, which allows me to have the same students in most of the classes I teach over the course of their time at MCC.
+I love seeing the students grow professionally, personally, and academically.
+Through our work in the classroom, our time during advising meetings, and the supportive relationships they forge throughout their time in our program, students learn that they are capable of doing things they never thought possible.
 It is so rewarding to be one part of those changes.

 What is your best piece of advice for new or existing colleagues at community or technical colleges in your field?

 I would encourage new faculty to connect with a faculty mentor.
 My first year as a professor was so much more enjoyable because of the assistance of my mentor.
 She helped me learn the practical things I needed for day-to-day success and, more importantly, she guided me through the overarching developmental steps that new faculty go through, especially when transitioning from the workforce to teaching.
 For existing colleagues in my field, I would recommend finding ways to stay connected to the workforce.
 It benefits you as you stay informed about what’s going on in the field, and it helps your students because you have a network that comes in handy as they enter the workforce after graduation.

 How do you connect with your students?